-The Ultimate Holiday Fruitcake Recipe
+The Ultimate Fruitcake Recipe

 Choose square pans that are at least 3 in. high.
 The finished batter measures 24 cups; this amount will fit into a set of 3 graduated wedding-cake pans (a 7-1/2-in., a 5-1/2-in. and a 4-in. pan) and an 8×4-in. loaf pan.

 When baked, each cake will be 2-1/2 in. high.
 (You can use other pans such as loaf pans and square pans.
-Just make sure to leave space at top for batter to rise.)
+Just make sure to leave space at top for batter to rise, and adjust your baking time accordingly.)
 Lightly grease pans, then line with heavy brown paper or foil, dull-side out.
 Grease paper or foil well.

 - PREHEAT oven to 275F.
 In a large bowl, using a fork, stir flour with spices, salt and baking soda until blended.
 Sprinkle 1 cup of this mixture over fruit-and-almond mixture.
 Toss with your hands until all fruit is lightly coated.
 Set aside.